cgebitcoin/bitminti/README.md

 ## ⛏️ Mining

-Mining BTC3 is instant and requires no special hardware.
+Mining BTC3 utilizes RandomX, meaning it is most efficient on modern CPUs.
+No specialized ASIC hardware is required.
 See [MINING.md](MINING.md) for:
 - Continuous mining scripts
-- Mining pool setup
+- Solo and Pool mining setup
-- Automated mining strategies
+- RandomX performance tuning

 ## 🌐 Join the Network